fortes/enfield/README.md

 ## Plugins

 Enfield will load any `.coffee` or `.js` file from the `_plugins` directory.
 The plugin system is modeled after [Jekyll Plugins](https://github.com/mojombo/jekyll/wiki/Plugins).
-However, the following plugin types are supported:
+The following plugin types are supported:

 * Converters
 * Liquid Filters